choisus08/project_4_frontend/flexi_shift_frontend/README.md

 </br>

 ## Issues
-1. Successfully implementing authentication
+1. Unable to implement authentication
-    - Was able to render register & login forms for the user and sneding the request but the backend would not create nor login user; Commented out blocks of code of my attempt
+    - Was able to render register & login forms but the backend was unable to receive the requests rendering the auth feature incomplete; Commented out my attempt.
 </br>

 ## Future Enhancements
 - Implement an interactive calendar
 - Color coding for each employee
-- Add a list of preset icons for each user to choose from for each account
+- Add a list of preset icons for each user to choose from
 </br>

 ## Resources